k-flynn-webdev/app-short-cal/README.md

 ##### TODO :
+- make small version first that can be shared among friends. just select dates manually `custom-calendar` component until I solve the calendar API issues
+- still need to solve how im going to get a users google cal data
 - need to call google authorization API AFTER a user has google signed in to increase the scopes that I can access
-- still need to solve how im going to get a users google cal data